DOOM (2016) - Review

 Story

 The story of Doom is nothing new or mind-blowing, in the figurative sense—even though you are literally blowing away the minds of anyone who makes the mistake of stepping in front of your guns.
-This could be considered a sequel to the first two Doom games, or it could be just considered as a fresh new start all-together.
+This could be considered a sequel to the first two Doom games, or it could be just considered a fresh new start altogether.
 It doesn't make much of a difference either way; the story is pretty much the same.

 Scientists in a colony on Mars in the distant future have opened a portal to Hell and their facility has become overrun with demons and many of its citizens have become possessed by said demons.
 Now, why would anyone open a gate to Hell if they discovered such a place existed?
 It's a good question and Doom certainly explains the reasons and the events that lead up to the inevitable disaster.
-However, it does it in such a blunt fashion, it is almost funny.
+However, it does it in such a blunt fashion that it is almost funny.
 The reasons center around the siphoning of Hell's energy and the ambitions of a few key individuals who may or may not have been influenced by the demons who sought freedom from Hell.
 There are no significant twists or turns in the plot, and there don't need to be.
 It's an action game that's all about just killing demons.

 He only get's scarier for demons with upgrades

 The bluntness to its approach is perhaps the best thing about Doom's story and nothing is more blunt in its approach to storytelling than the protagonist.
 You play as Doom-guy (aka the Doom Slayer, as the soundtrack mentions), a seething powerhouse of testosterone, silent rage, and ruthless, violent efficiency.
 His origins are discussed in further detail later in the game to the tune of demonic audio logs that play up the character as something so powerful and deadly that the demons fear him.
-Doom seems to understand that to try to tell some intricate story of betrayal and disaster is somewhat moot when they can just focus on making the player feel like the ultimate demon-killing badass.
+Doom seems to understand that trying to tell some intricate story of betrayal and disaster is somewhat moot when they can just focus on making the player feel like the ultimate demon-killing badass.
 Much of the "story" discusses how Doom-guy got to Mars (again?) in the first place and the implications of that.
 Again, it's not important to the action, you can ignore the story entirely.
 All you need to know is that Doom-guy is a big deal in this universe, and, as Doom-guy, you need to kill every demon you come across.

 The scariest thing a demon will ever see

 I know it's been mentioned in other reviews of the game over time, but I do think it's still worth mentioning that the focus the writers put on the protagonist was the best decision for the story.
 It allowed them to come up with some simple but creative methods of characterization for a silent character you control most of the time.
 Demons and humans alike talk about him like they do about Rambo in First Blood as this unstoppable force of destruction you don't want to piss off.
-Clearly he is already at an irritated level because he pretty much punches and kicks every piece of technology that gets in his way.
+Clearly, he is already at an irritated level because he pretty much punches and kicks every piece of technology that gets in his way.
 In a moment that still makes me laugh each time I see it, the lead scientist tells Doom-guy to gently remove the energy cell from a control panel to stop feeding power to the Hell portal; doing anything else may cause a violent explosion.
 What does Doom-guy do?
-He kicks the thing in and smashes energy cell.
+He kicks the thing in and smashes the energy cell.
 Everything Doom-guy does, from the interactions during dialogue to the visceral methods he employs in murdering demons, leads me to believe he is just permanently pissed off at having to clean up someone's mess (again).
 In some ways, his attitude and persona encouraged me to be just as fast and ruthless as I could to finish his mission.

 Gameplay